ashugoyal6799/my-portfolio/content/_index.md

 title: "Ashu Goyal"
 ---

-# Hi, I’m Ashu Goyal
+# Hi, I’m ...

-I’m a software engineer who enjoys building reliable backend systems that support real products and real people.
+Ashu Goyal, I’m a software engineer who enjoys building reliable backend systems that support real products and real people.

 Most of my experience has been with early-stage teams, where I’ve worked on async job systems, real-time integrations, and internal tools that reduce manual effort.